filecoin-project/filecoin-docs/docs/mine/lotus/seal-workers.md

 Note that, at all moments, the miner controls the total number of sectors that can be sealing at the same time via `MaxSealingSectors` and/or `MaxSealingSectorsForDeals` in the Miner's `config.toml`.

-All of the above serves to setup custom _sealing pipelines_ where available hardware can be utilized in the most performance fashion, for example, by having co-located workers on a single machine to perform _PreCommit1_ only, and then having a dedicated GPU worker for the _PreCommit2_ and _Commit_ phases on a different hardware, leaving the miner to do the rest of the operations.
+All of the above serves to setup custom _sealing pipelines_ where available hardware can be utilized in the most performant fashion, for example, by having co-located workers on a single machine to perform _PreCommit1_ only, and then having a dedicated GPU worker for the _PreCommit2_ and _Commit_ phases on a different hardware, leaving the miner to do the rest of the operations.
 The final setup will depend on the available hardware and its specifications.

 ::: callout
 Remember during sealing, significant amounts of data are moved/copied accross workers, so good network connectivity among them is a must.